carone1/ecs-dashboard/doc/ansible-installation.md

 ![Kibana Index Pattern] (https://github.com/carone1/ecs-dashboard/blob/master/doc/images/kibanaIndexPattern.png)

-Under Settings / Indexes

-	Create index for ecs-bucket-*, ecs-s3-object-*, ecs-billing-bucket-*,
+Under Settings / Index Paterns Create index patern for

+	ecs-bucket-*,
+	ecs-s3-object-*,
+	ecs-billing-bucket-*,
 	ecs-billing-namespace*.

-Always use the collection_time field
-	as the time-field name.
+Note: Always use the collection_time field as the time-field name.
+The -* is very very important to be present in the index parten names.

 ###Import Searches